apache/activemq-artemis/docs/user-manual/en/security.md

 >
 > Management and CLI operations to manipulate user & role data are only available
 > when using the `PropertiesLoginModule`.
+>
+> In general, using properties files and broker-centric user management for
+> anything other than very basic use-cases is not recommended.
+The broker is
+> designed to deal with messages.
+It's not in the business of managing users,
+> although that functionality is provided at a limited level for convenience.
+LDAP
+> is recommended for enterprise level production use-cases.

 #### LDAPLoginModule